vesoft-inc/nebula-docs/docs-2.0/README.md

 !!! note "This manual is revised on {{ now().year }}-{{ now().month }}-{{ now().day }}, with [GitHub commit](https://github.com/vesoft-inc/nebula-docs/commits/master) {{ git.short_commit }}."

-Nebula Graph is a distributed, scalable, and lightning-fast graph database.
+NebulaGraph is a distributed, scalable, and lightning-fast graph database.
 It is the optimal solution in the world capable of hosting graphs with dozens of billions of vertices (nodes) and trillions of edges (relationships) with millisecond latency.

 ## Getting started